Configuring OAuth Profiles for Management Access to Event Broker Services

 For more information about configuring your OAuth IdP correctly, see your OAuth provider documentation .

-2. Securing Redirects From Your Identity Provider
+2. Securing the Redirects From Your Identity Provider

-3. Mapping the OAuth Profiles for Authentication
+3. Mapping OAuth Profiles Roles for Authentication

 1. Determine the unique identifier for the event broker service you want to enable role-based authentication using one of the following methods: